-Note: Liability for injury, death, damage, and warranty expense due to use of unapproved mufflers or modifications to the exhaust system becomes the responsibility of the person installing the unapproved muffler or performing the modification.
+Liability for injury, death, damage, and warranty expense due to use of unapproved mufflers or modifications to the exhaust system becomes the responsibility of the person installing the unapproved muffler or performing the modification.
 Contact a Cummins Power Generation distributor for approved exhaust system parts.

 Avoid sharp bends by using sweeping, long radius elbows and provide adequate support for muffler and tailpipe.
 Pitch a horizontal run of exhaust pipe DOWNWARD (away from engine) to allow any moisture condensation to drain away from the engine.
-If an exhaust pipe must be turned upward, install a condensation trap at the point where the rise begins (Figure 9).
+If an exhaust pipe must be turned upward, install a condensation trap at the point where the rise begins see Figure 9.

 Shield or insulate exhaust lines if there is danger of personal contact.
-Allow at least 12 inches (305 mm) of clearance if the pipes pass close to a combustible wall or partition.
-Before installing insulation on exhaust system components, check the exhaust system for leaks while operating the genset under full load and correct all leaks.
+Allow at least 305 mm (12 inches) of clearance if the pipes pass close to a combustible wall or partition.
+Before installing insulation on exhaust system components, check the exhaust system for leaks while operating the generator set under full load and correct all leaks.